AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/99_summary.rst

 - **Functions** and **Macros**

-    - Last expression, semicolon-less, is the function return value
+    - Last expression is the function return value
     - No overloading, no default value for parameters
-    - Macros: compile-time expanded code taking variable arguments
+    - Macros (suffixed with :rust:`!`) expand into code at compile-time
-      - always suffixed with :rust:`!`
+      - Allow variable arguments